OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

 Onprem Provider
 ================================================================================

-The ``onprem`` provider is automatically created by OpenNebula.
-This provider needs no prior configuration as it will retrieve the FQDNs of the host to be configured while creating the provisions.
+The ``onprem`` needs no special configuration as it will retrieve the FQDNs of the host to be configured while creating the provisions.
+It can be easily created by running:

+.. prompt:: bash $ auto

+    $ oneprovider create /usr/share/one/oneprovision/edge-clusters/onprem/providers/onprem/onprem.yml

-The ``onprem`` provider can be shown by running the command below:
+The ``onprem`` provider can also be shown by running the command below:

 .. prompt:: bash $ auto